01 of 08

-The Automobile Museum, between the Palais du Tau and the St-Remi Museum has over 230 vehicles, cars and motorcycles housed in a building that was once a factory.
+The Automobile Museum, between the Palais du Tau and the St-Remi has over 230 vehicles, cars and motorcycles housed in a building that was once a factory.
 Going around the museum takes you through the history of the automobile and includes some cars that were produced in very limited numbers.
 A Ford T of 1913, an Alba R of 1919, Mercedes, early Daimlers and the S.C.A.R.
 Torpedo, one of only six of its kind left in the world today.
-All these and many more gems are on show, gleaming with polish and bright colors, some with the first Michelin inflatable tyres from 1905 that could be removed from their narrow rims.
+All these and many more gems are on show, gleaming with polish and bright colors, some with the first Michelin inflatable tires from 1905 that could be removed from their narrow rims.

 The cars come from the private collection of Philippe Charbonneaux, who designed some of the postwar classics you can see here.
 There are also models, 5,000 miniatures cars, old posters and lots of pedal cars to keep children amused.

 The museum holds all sorts of open days throughout the year and a good program of general events.